alissawu/miniex/study_notes/part1.md

 bids: #1 @10x2, #2 @9x4
 asks: #3 @11x2
 best bid = 10, best ask = 11
+---

-Thought exercise B — operations we must support (you propose) Based on the vocabulary, list the minimum operations your order-book must implement to behave like the simulation above.
+###Thought exercise B — operations we must support (you propose
+Based on the vocabulary, list the minimum operations your order-book must implement to behave like the simulation above.
 Think in verbs. (e.g., “add ___”, “cancel ___”, “query ___”, etc.)